video of James reading with commentary

 The more you choose forgiveness over judgment, the more you are choosing peace over pain.
-The more you make the conscious choice for peace, which is an extension of the Love that created us, the stronger your foundation and conscious connection to God becomes.
-The stronger your foundation, the more confidence and trust you will have in your own decision-making skills.
-The more confident and trusting you are in your own decision-making skills, the better/more loving, and self-loving parameters/boundaries you will set.
+The more you make the conscious choice for peace, which is an extension of the Love that created you, the stronger your foundation and conscious connection to God becomes.
+The stronger your foundation, the more confidence and trust you will have in your own decision making skills.
+The more confident and trusting you are in your own decision making skills, the better, more loving and self-loving parameters you will set.
 The better, more loving and self-loving boundaries you set, the less others will be able to take you for granted.
 The less others can take you for granted, the less they will try to take you for granted.
-The less others try to take you for granted, the less people you will have to forgive.
+The less others try to take you for granted, the fewer people you will have to forgive.

-Today, let us recall and reinforce the idea that forgiveness and setting clear self-loving boundaries, are not mutually exclusive.
-Forgiveness, setting clear boundaries, and not being taken for granted, all these are expressions of someone who loves and respects themselves.
-Someone who truly loves and respects themselves, because we are all One, can still set boundaries while being loving and respectful to others.
-This will in turn help bring this world to a more loving and respectful place.
-When you are being self loving, such as through the act of setting clear boundaries or making sure that you are not being taken for granted, you are not being weak, mean or selfish.
-These are acts of self-love, and because we are all One, these acts do not only benefit you, but they benefit all those who are around you.
+Today, let us recall and reinforce the idea that forgiveness and setting clear, self-loving boundaries are not mutually exclusive.
+Forgiveness, setting clear boundaries and not being taken for granted are all expressions of someone who loves and respects themself.
+Because we are all One, someone who truly loves and respects themself can set boundaries while still being loving and respectful to others.
+This in turn will help bring the world to a more loving and respectful place.
+When you are being self-loving, such as through the act of setting clear boundaries or making sure that you are not being taken for granted, you are not being weak, mean or selfish.
+These are acts of self-love; and because we are all One, these acts not only benefit you, but they also benefit all those around you.

 All glory to God.

 Author of the book “You Have Chosen to Remember”

 If you are interested, please check out the video of James reading this post and sharing his comments about it.

 Please share your thoughts in the comments section below and/or on our social media pages.

 We also offer more in-depth versions of the